 Information for parents and carers about the use of lactulose for constipation in children.

 Laxatives are medications that help the body to get rid of poo.
-They are a standard and essential part of the treatment of constipation and have been shown to speed up improvement better than dietary changes alone.
+They are a standard and essential part of the treatment of constipation and can help speed up improvement better than dietary changes alone.

 What are they?